You are here

 Following implementation of the list of permitted indications, you will be able to apply to the TGA for new indications to be added to the list, which will be updated quarterly.
 An application fee will apply.
 Further information on the fees and administrative processes associated with new indication applications will be provided on the TGA website in the coming months.

-The TGA will assess all indications against a set of criteria to confirm that they are appropriate for use in low risk listed medicines.
+The TGA will assess all indications and evidence qualifiers against a set of criteria to confirm that they are appropriate for use in low risk listed medicines.
 For more information refer to the Criteria for permitted indications fact sheet.

 Indications that do not meet the criteria for a permitted indication will not be included in the list.